 Momentarily everything will disappear and then come back.
 Once it is back, try searching again and check if File Explorer Search is working properly.

 These tips should help you resolve the issue with Search and File explorer.
-You can even make Windows find the content inside of a file and deep searches.
+You can even make Windows find the content inside of a file and do deep searches.
 Follow our guide, and it will help you master the search in Windows.

 UPDATE: Microsoft has released a Cumulative Update to fix this issue.